List of moderators of the General Assembly of the Church of Scotland

 List of moderators of the General Assembly of the Church of Scotland is a complete list of moderators of the General Assembly of the Church of Scotland from the Reformation to the present day.
 The location of the parish or other post during the moderator's year in office is listed in brackets.

 Since 1714 the General Assembly has normally been held annually every May.
 Moderators-designate are nominated in the October of the previous year; a formal vote is taken at start of the General Assembly in May, then the new moderator takes the chair.
-They holds office for one year; their final act is to formally open the following year's General Assembly and preside over the formal election of a successor.
+They hold office for one year; their final act is to formally open the following year's General Assembly and preside over the formal election of a successor.

 The moderator of the current year, while serving their term as moderator, is styled "The Right Reverend", while past moderators are styled "The Very Reverend".

+Following the death of Rev. James Harkness in August 2026, Rev. John Cairns, who was Moderator in 1999, is the Moderator whose time in office was the earliest.